AdrienC21/LeetCode/README.md

 # Acknowledgment

-This repository is automatically updated using the chrome web extension [LeetHub](https://github.com/QasimWani/LeetHub)
+Updates to the repository are automatically performed through the Chrome web extension [LeetHub](https://github.com/QasimWani/LeetHub).